XC4LIBUR/yolov5-master/README.md

 ## Run Program

-This will save run the program which will use the images in ./images folder and saves the croped and detected images to runs/exp[x]
+This will run the program which will use the images in ./images folder and saves the croped and detected images to runs/exp[x]
 ```bash
 $ python run.py
 ```